dhoyle/splicedocs-jekyll/pages/SQLReference/Clauses/Constraint.md

 If you attempt to add a primary key using `ALTER TABLE` and any of the columns included in the primary key contain null values, an error will be generated and the primary key will not be added.
-See [`ALTER TABLE` statement](sqlref_statements_altertable.html) for more information.
+See &nbsp;[`ALTER TABLE` statement](sqlref_statements_altertable.html) for more information.
 {: .noteNote}